TomerFi/alexa_skill_ask_my_pc/README.md

 Your Tomcat web server is now supporting http protocol.

 #### Configuring Tomcat default host name
-This is not a "must do" step, you can skip it and it will not effect the skill activit at all.</br>
+This is not a must do step, you can skip it and it will not effect the skill activity at all.</br>
 Nevertheless, I would recommend doing it for better log records.</br>
-Find inside the *server.xml* for and *Engine* tag and edit the *defaultHost* property, instead of *localhost* type the dns name you've created with NOIP.
+Look inside the *server.xml* for and *Engine* tag and edit the *defaultHost* property, instead of *localhost* type the dns name you've created with NOIP.

 #### Configuring Servlet and Servlet Mappings
+Now we need to map a pattern to our servlet, I know we didn't actually did the servlet part yet, so this maybe a little bit out of the blue, but bare with me.</br>
+We need to create a servlet reference for tomcat and map a url pattern to it.</br>
+Our servlet will eventually be *askmypc.AskMyPcServlet*, while *askmypc* as the package name and *AskMyPcServlet* as our servlet class name.
+And give our servlet a name, the name can be what ever you want.
+For now, the name will be *AskMyPc*.</br>
+After referencing our servelt, we need to map our desired url pattern to it.
+Again, the url pattern can be what ever you want.
+For now, our url pattern will be */askmypc*.

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel